- Home

 5. Holiday representative

 Are you always planning your next adventure?
 Do you get bored staying in one place for too long?
-Then why not think about becoming a holiday representative?
-Holiday reps work with members of the public in some of the most beautiful holiday destinations in the world; helping them to get the most out of their time away.
+Then why not consider becoming a holiday representative?
+Holiday reps work with members of the public in some of the world’s most beautiful holiday destinations, helping them get the most out of their trip.

-A travel company will place you in a location abroad for several months at a time and you’ll become a knowledge base for the area, and act as a guide for tourists travelling with your tour operator.
-It’s the perfect opportunity to travel, meet people from all corners of the world, and make a living at the same time.
+A travel company will place you in a location abroad for several months at a time, and you’ll become a knowledge base for the area, acting as a guide for tourists travelling with your tour operator.
+It’s the perfect opportunity to explore new places, meet people from all corners of the world, and earn a living at the same time.

 There are no formal entry requirements needed to secure your first role.
 If you feel happy and confident diving in straight away and applying for a position, then go for it – there are plenty of travel companies who’ll train you on the job.

-However, if you’d prefer to build your confidence and increase your chances of getting hired by gaining a qualification online, a Holiday Rep Diploma will equip you with the basic skills and knowledge needed to get your first job.
+Or, if you’d prefer to build your confidence and increase your chances of getting hired by gaining a qualification online, a Holiday Rep Diploma will equip you with the basic skills and knowledge needed.

 6. Sales

 As the saying goes, “people buy from people”.
-If you’re the kind of person who’s confident, likeable, a great communicator, and good at building relationships, you could have some of the key foundations upon which to build a career in sales.
+If you’re the kind of person who’s confident, likeable, a great communicator, and good at building relationships, you could have some of the key foundations to build a sales career.

 Think of the best and worst salespeople you’ve encountered.
 We’ve all been in sales situations where it’s felt awkward, forced, overbearing, and perhaps like we’re being sold things we don’t want.

-On the other hand, really effective salespeople are able to engage with customers on a personal level; lowering their guard and earning trust, so that they’re open to discussion and willing to be persuaded.
+On the other hand, really effective salespeople can engage with customers on a personal level, lowering their guard and earning trust, so that they’re open to discussion and willing to be persuaded.

 There’s a great deal of psychology in sales.
-The best salespeople tend to be empathetic and inquisitive, and typically listen more than they talk!
+The best salespeople tend to be empathetic, inquisitive, and typically listen more than they talk.
 They’re able to put themselves in the shoes of the person they’re talking to, ask questions to understand what they need, but also read the more subtle signs in body language and tone of voice.
-These ‘soft skills’ are often difficult to train, so it can be a real advantage if you have them naturally.
+These ‘soft skills’ are often difficult to train, so having them naturally can be a significant advantage.

-Of course, sales can be challenging.
-It’s important to be resilient to knockbacks, able to deal with challenges and rejections, and determined to hit targets.
-However, those challenges are often part of the thrill and contribute to the high when you do land that sale.
+Of course, sales roles can be challenging.
+It’s important to be resilient to setbacks, able to deal with rejections, and determined to hit targets.
+However, those challenges are often part of the thrill and contribute to the high when you do land a sale.

 Apply now...